Back to Podcast Guides

 • "What action, boundary, repair, rest, or truth becomes available now?"

 Do not demand a profound answer.
-Michael notes that the insight may be disappointingly simple: worry less, remember who you are, stop rehearsing that thought, make the call, rest, apologize, or tell the truth.10
+Michael notes that the insight may be disappointingly ordinary: worry less, remember who you are, stop rehearsing that thought, make the call, rest, apologize, or tell the truth.

 Key takeaways

-• Alignment is not passivity.
-It is effort placed where it changes the quality of action.
+• Alignment means placing effort where it changes the quality of action.

 • Over-efforting often tries to earn future ease; meditation can help you contact enoughness before acting.